NachbauerM/NachbauerM.github.io/_posts/2023-09-10-MOOC:_Rigorous_Impact_Evaluations.md

 As a starting point, I can calculate power for a “best case” and a “worst case” scenario.
 If the required sample size for the “best case” scenario is much above what I think is reasonable to recruit, I might want to consider whether an RCT is the best method of evaluation.
 If, on the other hand, the required sample size is reasonable, I can conduct sensitivity analyses, which involve testing how power changes with changes to critical assumptions.

 The minimum detectable effect size entered into your power calculations should be the minimum expected effect size for those taking up the program adjusted by the take-up rate.
 For example, if you expect the effect size to be 10 percentage points among the people who take up the program, but you expect that only 80% of the treatment group will take up the program, the effective effect size will be 10 percentage points times 0.8 = 8 percentage points.
 Thus, the study should be able to detect a minimum effect of 8 percentage points, meaning that the MDE entered into the power calculations should be equal to or smaller than 0.8.
 Because the effect size involved in power calculations is scaled by the take-up rate, improving the take-up rate (as well as ensuring that people in the comparison group do not take up the treatment) is one of the most effective ways of improving power.

 Vocabulary:
-Type I error	A false positive: falsely concluding that the program/treatment had an effect when it actually did not.
+Type I error: A false positive: falsely concluding that the program/treatment had an effect when it actually did not.
 Significance level (α)	The maximal probability of committing a type I error we want to allow.
 Statistical tests are typically performed at significance levels of 1%, 5%, or sometimes 10% to determine whether one group (e.g., the treatment group) is different from another group (e.g., the comparison group) on certain outcome indicators of interest (for instance, test scores in an education program).
 The significance level is typically denoted by alpha (α).

-Type II error	A false negative: The probability of falsely concluding that there is no treatment effect.
+Type II error:	A false negative: The probability of falsely concluding that there is no treatment effect.
 Power	The likelihood of avoiding a type II error, that is, the probability that your statistical test will distinguish the program effect (correctly) from zero when the program/treatment actually has an effect.
 Unit of randomization	The level of observation (e.g., individual, household, school, village) at which treatment and comparison groups are randomly assigned.

-Sample size (N)	The total number of units in the study, in both treatment and comparison groups.
+Sample size (N): The total number of units in the study, in both treatment and comparison groups.
 In a clustered randomization, the sample size is the total number of units across clusters.
 The power increases with the sample size with everything else remaining constant.
 Minimum Detectable Effect (MDE)	The effect size is the difference between the average of the outcome of interest in the treatment and control groups.
 The MDE is the minimum effect size that can be detected with given statistical power (probability of correct positive, e.g., 80%), statistical significance (probability of a false positive, e.g., 5%), and sample size N. All else equal, the smaller the effect, the larger the sample size required to detect that effect.

-Variance/Standard deviation	This is the measure of the spread of a sample or population for a particular indicator.
+Variance/Standard deviation:	This is the measure of the spread of a sample or population for a particular indicator.
 Mathematically, the standard deviation is the square root of the variance.
 Given a sample size and effect, the power of the study decreases if the outcome variable has a higher variance.

-Cluster	The unit level at which a sample is randomized (e.g., school), each of which typically contains several units of observation that are measured (e.g., students).
+Cluster:	The unit level at which a sample is randomized (e.g., school), each of which typically contains several units of observation that are measured (e.g., students).
 Generally, observations within the same unit of randomization that are potentially correlated with each other should be clustered, and the required sample size should be calculated with an adjustment for clustering.

-Intra-cluster correlation coefficient (ICC)	The ICC describes how similar or correlated units within a same class or cluster are.
+Intra-cluster correlation coefficient (ICC):	The ICC describes how similar or correlated units within a same class or cluster are.
 For instance, if your experiment is clustered at the school level and the outcome of interest is test scores, the ICC would be the level of correlation in test scores for children in a given school relative to the overall distribution of test scores of students in all schools.
 The ICC is often denoted by rho (ρ).

-Treatment allocation	The proportion of the sample assigned to the treatment group.
+Treatment allocation:	The proportion of the sample assigned to the treatment group.
 Power is typically maximized with an equal split between treatment arms

 ## Threats and Analysis: What can go wrong?